Ilmiye: The İlmiye and Judicial Reform

-The Ilmiye and Education Reform
+The İlmiye and Education Reform

 The Ulema held a long-standing monopoly over the traditional educational institutions the mektebs, and the madrasas.
 So, by the time Education reform came to the forefront of the Ottoman goal to advance their society, they focused on making alternative schools known as ibtidai, or primary schools.
 Educational reformers founded these new primary schools as an attempt to provide their own influence on higher learning within the Empire, which they believed to be a superior learning experience, than those of the mektebs and madrases.
 They provided supplementary equipment, books and financing as part of their efforts.
 The introduction of these new schools provided prospective students with a choice between secular curriculum and a religious one.
 However, both systems proved to be inefficient, and both fell short of the standard that they were trying to achieve.
 Although there were many issues with education reform in the 19th century, the Ottomans did achieve in implementing a three-tiered school system that replaced the unorganized system of old.
 With the influence of the reformers, the government introduced a new plan in 1845, which include reformed Qur'anic mektebs, an intermediate level known as the rusdiye, and a university, known as dar ul-funun.
 The plan did not come to fruition right away, but throughout the 19th century, education in the Empire went through a great change.
 Although this was seen as a success, Ottomans were still well behind other reformers such as the Japanese.
 There proved to be many difficulties in the process.
-Many of the schools fell short of what was expected of them, leaving another stain on the reputation of the Ilmiye and the Ulama.
+Many of the schools fell short of what was expected of them, leaving another stain on the reputation of the İlmiye and the Ulama.